mraross/howdy-world/spatialAgentConcordance.md

-A pretty place can hide an evil mine|A pretty face can hide an evil mind Don't let the wrong name slip|Oh no, you let the wrong word slip Through your royal grip| While kissing persuasive lips Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow
+A pretty place can hide an evil mine|A pretty face can hide an evil mind Don't let the wrong name slip|Oh no, you let the wrong word slip Through your royal grip| While kissing persuasive lips Odds are he won't sleep until tomorrow|Odds are you won't live to see tomorrow
 =======|======
 Droning up the Sunshine Coast on one day|Swingin' on the Riviera one day Driving LIDAR down the One the next day|And then layin' in the Bombay alley next day